Jacobcvt12/college_football_attrition/README.md

-# College football class attrition and it's influence on seasonal win-loss
+# College football class attrition and its influence on seasonal win-loss
 Is attrition rate of an entering class a significant predictor of seasonal winning percentage?

 A redditor user put together the a listing of attrition rate by class here: